Coronavirus information for licensees

 - Any buttons (including radio and heating or A/C controls)

 - Handbrake lever or button

 When you have finished cleaning your vehicle, you should keep the doors or windows open for 5 minutes to make sure it's properly ventilated.
 If any virus is present in the air, the dilution effect will significantly reduce the viral count and therefore reduce the risk of spreading the infection.
 You should then wash your hands for a full 20 seconds or use hand sanitiser.

 Safely operating TPH services

 It is important to wash or sanitise your hands.

 You must continue to provide support to disabled passengers to safely enter and exit your vehicle and assist with their luggage and/or mobility equipment if required.

 You should ask passengers to sit as far from you as possible.
-Passengers should not sit in the front seat of a private hire vehicle.

 Open windows when carrying passengers and/or use the car's vents to bring in fresh air from outside.
 You should not use the recirculated air option for the car's ventilation system when carrying passengers.